mheyrie/phase2-React-Project/README.md

 This is an application where you can search your favorite Nigeria cuisine recipe and instruction on how to prepare it.

-# Getting Started with Create React App

-## Available Scripts

-In the project directory, you can run:

-### `npm start`

-Runs the app in the development mode.\
-Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

-The page will reload when you make changes.\
-You may also see any lint errors in the console.

 ## STEPS
 * Delete Unnecessary files from the just installed React App
 * Creating of Components i will be using during the cause of the project(Parent and Child Components)
-* Couldn't get an API that siuts my intention so i had to creat a json file myself from scratch.
+* Couldn't get an API that suits my intention so i had to creat a json file myself from scratch.
 This comprise of Objects in an array and nested array.

 * I was also able to us some method from JS(filter and Map method) and also incorporated useState.
 * I used the map method to iterate over my json file and displayed it using a Components.
 * In my Project i made use of NavLink and Routes to navigated between two page(Home and Project Page.)

+In the Home Page
+* The home Page comprises of a background image and a an overview of what the Application is all about.

+In the Recipe Page
+* This comprises of a search bar and an individual cards for each Recipe in the data base.
+ * Each Card contains the
+ 1. Food Name
+ 2. Food Image
+ 3. Food Description
+ 4. Instruction on how to make the Food
+ 5. Food Recipe

+ There are two buttons on each card, one displays the Recipe when clicked while the second button displays the instructions when clicked